Spinal Decompression: All your questions answered

 6. What are the non-surgical spinal decompression therapy side effects?

 None.
 The only side effect you can expect is to feel more relaxed and comfortable due to the absence of neck and back pain.

 Want to know more?

-We’re always at hand to help answer any additional questions you may have about spinal compression and how it can help you alleviate neck and back pain.
+We’re always available to help answer any additional questions you may have about spinal compression and how it can help you alleviate neck and back pain.